KumarBandish/APOD/README.md

 # APOD
 Astronomy picture of the day

+Project Name: NAPOD(NASA’s Astronomy picture of the day), It is a ios mobile application having following fetaures:

 #Basic features:
 -	search for the picture for a date of user choice
 -	create/manage a list of "favorite" listings